Businesses ask patrons to waive right to sue if they get COVID-19

 The liability waivers, similar to what President Donald Trump’s campaign is requiring for people to attend a Saturday rally in Tulsa, Oklahoma, would protect businesses in states that don’t have liability limits or immunity from coronavirus-related lawsuits.

 So far, at least five states — Utah, North Carolina, Oklahoma, Arkansas and Alabama — have such limits through legislation or executive orders, and others are considering them.
-Business groups such as the U.S. Chamber of Commerce are lobbying for national immunity legislation.
+Business groups such as the U.S. Chamber of Commerce are lobbying for national liability protections.

 The novel coronavirus has sickened more than 2 million people in the U.S. and killed more than 115,000, according to Johns Hopkins University.